 When a client’s case is headed to trial, it is important to bring that case to life.
 Gone are the days of flipcharts and enlarged images on foam board perched on easel stands.
 Most modern-day jurors typically are plugged into a smart device, such as a smartphone or tablet, throughout the day.
 The same cutting-edge and interactive technology helps capture jurors’ attention and allows them to visualize as lawyers explain the life-changing events in a client’s story.

-Fraud cases are typically more document-intensive, which requires longer lead time for prep than a Personal Injury and Product Liability case before a trial begins.
+Fraud cases are typically more document-intensive, which requires a longer lead time for prep than a Personal Injury and Product Liability case before a trial begins.
 Litigation technology staff may begin as early as six months prior to the start of a trial to collect and organize video footage of depositions.
-They will create images of the exhibits and, by using a special software, will sync the images with the corresponding portions of the video deposition.
+They will create images of the exhibits and, by using special software, will sync the images with the corresponding portions of the video deposition.
 This generates a presentation for use at trial.

 During the recent whistleblower case on behalf of Barry Taul, a significant focus was on billing invoices because of the plaintiff’s allegation that his former employer engaged in an illegal kickback and false billing scheme.
 One exhibit included 27 invoices.
 Ashley used different slides or images to walk jurors through the first invoice.
 Spreadsheet images offered further explanation of key evidence included in the invoice.
 The pattern was repeated for all the other invoices that helped confirm Taul’s testimony about the illegal activity.

-“These presentations not only guide jurors through the evidence, the process of creating them may also reveal additional information that is critical to a case,” said Ashley.
+“These presentations not only guide jurors through the evidence, but the process of creating them may also reveal additional information that is critical to a case,” said Ashley.

 Ashley made this type of discovery during the trial for the firm’s client Colin Lacy.
 Colin’s spine was severed at the T-10 level when the Freightliner truck he was driving went out of control.
 The accident occurred because Empire Truck Sales, LLC, which had just serviced the truck, left a lateral control rod detached and caused a defect in the truck’s brake system.

-During the trial, an exemplary video was used to demonstrate what happens when the control arm comes lose.
+During the trial, an exemplary video was used to demonstrate what happens when the control arm comes loose.
 While reviewing the video and looking for a specific clip, Ashley discovered that the sound was missing from a key portion of the video.
-The sound, inside and outside of the vehicle, disappeared just before the control arm detached and it became observable again following the component’s breaking.
+The sound, inside and outside of the vehicle, disappeared just before the control arm detached, and it became observable again following the component’s breaking.
 When asked about the missing sound in court, the defendants were unable to provide an explanation.

 Litigation technology, like other services provided by the firm, calls for an extremely personal investment from staff.
 They become intimately familiar with a client’s case and their need for justice.
 Spending time with a client, becoming immersed in the details of the event or events that changed their life, and watching how the experience shapes them is an emotional investment that comes with “helping those who need it most.”

-“It is a very emotional process but the benefit comes from seeing your work transform someone’s life like our client Colin Lacy.
-He is a stronger, more confident and positive man today than he was during the trial.
+“It is a very emotional process, but the benefit comes from seeing your work transform someone’s life like our client Colin Lacy.
+He is a stronger, more confident, and positive man today than he was during the trial.
 You are glad you get to be part of the process that achieved justice for someone devastated by the actions of others,” said Ashley.